 Sanctions for Individuals

-If a student is found responsible for a violation of the Student Code of Conduct, the student will be given 1 or more sanctions.
+If a student is found responsible for a violation of the Student Code of Conduct, the student will be given one or more sanctions.
 Sanctions are designed to help prevent future Student Code of Conduct violations, educate students on appropriate behavior required to succeed in the workplace and live in society, and where appropriate, remedy any damage done.

 Permanent dismissal from the university (noted in the student’s education records), which prohibits the student from attending the university (at any campus or learning site, or online) or any university events and from entering or being present without permission on any property of the university.
 A student who is dismissed from the university will still be responsible for certain tuition and housing charges, subject to any applicable refund policy.

 A temporary suspension from the university, which prohibits the student from attending the university (at any campus or learning site, or online) or any university events and from entering or being present without permission on any property of the university.
-During a university suspension, a student conduct hold is placed on the student’s academic record, which prevents the student from registering for classes and/or graduating.
+During a university suspension, a community standards and conduct hold is placed on the student’s academic record, which prevents the student from registering for classes and/or graduating.
 Requests for reinstatement after a university suspension will not be granted until all conditions of the suspension have been met and all other sanctions have been completed.
 Students who receive a university suspension will be provided information regarding the appropriate steps for requesting reinstatement to the university.
 As with dismissal, a student who is suspended from the university will still be responsible for certain tuition and housing charges, subject to any applicable refund policy.
-When a student returns from suspension, the student will be placed on conduct probation for a minimum of 2 terms.
+When a student returns from suspension, the student will be placed on conduct probation for a minimum of two terms.
 In certain instances, a student may be suspended until the complainant graduates.

 Dismissal from Housing